reillysiemens/tuckersiemens.com/content/posts/resolving-a-dns-issue/index.md

 percent_failures after.csv '5\.'
 ```

-Prior to fixing the issue 11.66% of all requests too longer than 5 seconds.
+Prior to fixing the issue 11.66% of all requests took longer than 5 seconds.
 After applying the fix that dropped to 0.13%.
 I'd say that's a noticeable
 improvement!